-- Deliberate, Permanent, and Automated Message Deletion Built into the Application.
-This is one of the core components of an ephemeral messaging application for both the sender and the recipient of a message. - Unchangeable Deletion Trigger.
+- Unchangeable Deletion Trigger.
 Once a time frame (e.g., 24 hours) or trigger (e.g., once viewed by recipient) is established for deletion, it cannot be changed after a message is sent.
 The time frame may be shortened or lengthened for future messages, typically with a corresponding notification to a recipient through that conversation or channel.
 For some applications, these triggers are built into the application's functionality as a "read and burn" function and cannot be modified. - No Archiving or Storage Capability.
-Users cannot prevent message content or metadata from being permanently destroyed from all sources, although other indirect means of archiving, such as screen shots, are always possible.
-Some applications provide a warning when a screen shot is made on the same device, but this is easily bypassed using a second device. - Deletion Consistent within the Application for Senders and Recipients.
-Senders cannot retain messages that are removed from a recipient's application and vice-versa. - E2E encryption.
-Third parties, including the application provider, cannot access message content without encryption keys. - Prevention of Impediments to Deletion.
-Purely ephemeral messaging applications employ mechanisms such as screenshot shields (which can be circumvented, however, by using a second device) and forwarding protection to enable message deletion.
+Purely ephemeral messaging applications disable archiving and storage capacity to better ensure that content and metadata are permanently deleted.
+They also have mechanisms such as forwarding protection and message overwriting to safeguard message deletion.
+Nevertheless, indirect means of archiving, such as screen shots, are always possible.
+While some applications provide a warning when a screen shot is made on the same device, this is easily bypassed with a second device. - Deletion Consistent within the Application for Senders and Recipients.
+Senders cannot retain messages that are removed from a recipient's application and vice-versa.

-&lt;sup>17 See United States v.
+17. See United States v.
 Engstrom, No. 2:15-cr-00255-JAD-PAL, 2016 WL 2904776 (D. Nev.
 May 16, 2016) (observing that Wickr's screen protection feature could be circumvented by taking "pictures of texts with a camera to document them.").